|Project by kaerlighedsbamsen||posted 10-13-2013 09:13 AM||4342 views||15 times favorited||24 comments|

 It surprised me just how easy and accurate the Krenov method of making planes is.
 Perhaps another plane could be a project to do with my son so that he too can become a true LumberJock…

-This low angle design does not allow for much sideways movement of the blade so the only really difficult part of this build was to grind the iron to a perfect angle in order to cut even across the with.
+This low angle design does not allow for much sideways movement of the blade so the only really difficult part of this build was to grind the iron to a perfect 90 degree angle in order to cut even across the with.
 Finished with a oil/wax polish.

 I think it came out really nice and is a pleasure to hold and use.
 Let me know what you think!